-Extended holiday weekends have long been a primetime opportunity for thieves to target warehouses, industrial sites, and other commercial businesses.
+Extended holiday weekends have long been a prime opportunity for thieves to target warehouses, industrial sites, and other commercial businesses.

 Here’s why: Burglars can break into your business on that Friday night, and it might be next Tuesday morning before the theft is discovered.